 - City Tour – Visit Negombo city, The Dutch fort, Angurukaramulla Temple, Fishermans Bay, St. Mary’s Church & The Dutch Canal.
 Usually a 5-6 hour day.

 - Fishing Tour – Spend 2-3 hours on the Lagoon catching fish to cook for the evening.
 (Photos to come)

 The Fishing Tour was our favourite and was easily arranged for us through our guest house.
 We spent an afternoon out on the fishing boat with our host and another local talking & learning about Sri Lanka.

 As we were waiting for our boat, we grabbed our camera to begin taking photos only to realise it wasn’t charged.
 Rookie error.
 Slightly disappointed we wouldn’t be able to capture the afternoon, our host noticed our confusion and asked us the problem.
 Rather than accepting our mistake and probably thinking what idiots, he began trying to find a solution.
 Shortly after, the owner of the fishing boat gave us his phone to use for the duration of the trip and offered to email the photos to us after the day.
 A small example of how helpful the people can be in Sri Lanka.
-Thank goodness we could capture the moment I caught all these fish… or maybe not.
+Thank goodness we could capture the moment I caught all these fish… or not.
+Whoops.

 For dinner, we cooked up all of the fish we caught that day… and by we, I mean Jacob and the locals 🙂 Thanks boys!

-Time for a short pause in our Sri Lankan itinerary.
-Next up is a 4-night stay in the amazing Sun Aqua Vilu Reef in the dream destination of the Maldives.
+We’ve just returned back from a 4-night stay in the amazing Sun Aqua Vilu Reef in the dream destination of the Maldives.
 Yes, yes and yes!
 Stay tuned for some epic photos of paradise.
 Sorry (not sorry) in advance…

 Married days survived; 719